Krishana-DeepMind/Decision-Science-Portfolio/README.md

 Prescriptive Analytics (The Decision Engine):

 Engineered a dynamic "What-If" Simulator using a DAX SUMX row-context iterator.
 This allows executives to adjust a "Maximum Discount Cap" slider and instantly visualize recovered simulated profit.

 Built an Action Matrix using conditional DAX logic to automatically output text-based business recommendations (e.g., "Cap Discounts" vs. "Audit Supplier Costs") for the bottom 5 underperforming sub-categories.

+Engineered a dynamic "What-If" Simulator using a DAX SUMX row-context iterator.
+This allows executives to adjust a "Maximum Discount Cap" slider and instantly visualize recovered simulated profit.

+🏡 Project 2: Advanced House Price Prediction (Production-Ready Pipeline)
+File: house-price-1st (1).ipynb

+🎯 Problem Statement
+Real estate valuation is heavily dependent on a vast and complex array of interconnected variables.
+The goal of this project was to analyze a high-dimensional dataset of 1,460 residential homes across 81 distinct features to identify the true drivers of property value and build a robust, deployment-ready machine learning pipeline to predict future sale prices.

+🧠 Methodology & Execution
+Exploratory Data Analysis (EDA):

+Conducted initial data profiling to identify dataset dimensions and isolate features with high missing-value sparsity.

+Analyzed statistical summaries and distributions to inform the imputation strategy for both categorical and continuous variables.

+Advanced Data Engineering (ColumnTransformer):

+Engineered a scalable, production-grade preprocessing architecture using scikit-learn.

+Developed a custom ColumnTransformer to programmatically route different data types through dedicated transformation streams (e.g., applying OneHotEncoder to categorical features and scaling/imputing numerical features simultaneously).

+Systematically cleaned and imputed missing data across all 81 columns, ensuring a highly efficient workflow that prevents data leakage.

+Predictive Modeling (Pipeline Integration):

+Integrated the entire preprocessing and feature-engineering phase into a unified Machine Learning Pipeline.

+Trained the final regression model (Random Forest Regressor) directly through the pipeline, ensuring that all data transformations are automatically applied to any new, unseen data in a live environment.

+Evaluated the model's predictive accuracy to validate its reliability for real-world real estate pricing.

+Built an Action Matrix using conditional DAX logic to automatically output text-based business recommendations (e.g., "Cap Discounts" vs. "Audit Supplier Costs") for the bottom 5 underperforming sub-categories.